MarkMichon1/BitGlitter-Python/README.md

 `write()` is the function that inputs files and turns them into a BitGlitter stream.
 There are quite a few arguments to customize the stream, but there is only one required argument.
 Everything else has defaults.

-Not surprisingly, that required argument defines what files or folders you wish to embed in the stream.
-If and only if you're sending a single file or folder path, argument `fileList` takes a string of the path.
-BitGlitter also supports sending multiple files and folder together, of which there is no limit!
-This would require using a tuple or list item filled with strings of the file or folder paths.
-File or folder paths that don't exist are automatically ignored.
+`input_path` defines what file or folder you wish to embed in the stream.
+It must be an absolute path.

 `stream_name=''` is what you can use to optionally title your stream, which will be printed out on the screen of whoever reads the file, along with other stream data.